-Federal data indicates that military students participate in online education at higher rates than their nonmilitary peers.
+Federal data indicates that military students participate in online degree programs at higher rates than their nonmilitary peers.

 A report released recently by the U.S. Department of Education's National Center for Education Statistics provides insight into the college enrollment patterns of the nation's 1.1 million military and veteran students.

 The data indicates that during the 2011-12 academic year, the most recent year covered by the report, military students chose to take all of their college courses online – and enrolled in online degree programs – at higher rates than did their nonmilitary counterparts.

 18 percent of military students took all of their courses online

 12 percent of their nonmilitary peers took all of their courses online

 16 percent of military students enrolled in online degree programs